False accusation: Workplace mobbing

 Workplace mobbing can be considered as a "virus" or a "cancer" that spreads throughout the workplace via gossip, rumour and unfounded accusations.

 Münchausen syndrome by proxy

 The case has been made that diagnoses of Münchausen syndrome by proxy, that is harming someone else in order to gain attention for oneself, are often false or highly questionable.

 Stalking

 In 1999, Pathe, Mullen, and Purcell wrote that popular interest in stalking was promoting false claims.
 In 2004, Sheridan and Blaauw said that they estimated that 11.5% of claims in a sample of 357 reported claims of stalking were false.

-Murder

-In the mid 2000, LAPD arrested a young man Juan Catalan after a little girl was shot dead.
-Catalan was sentenced to death after a witness stated that he looked like the killer.
-Catalan turned out to be innocent; it was a documentary (Curb Your Enthusiasm) which showed him seated at a baseball game, thus exonerating him.